 If you look at it that way, it makes a lot of sense indeed.

-Personal Contract Plan (PCP) Terms & Conditions: At the end of the agreement there are three options: i) pay the optional final payment and own the vehicle; ii) return the vehicle: subject to excess mileage and fair wear and tear, charges may apply; or iii) replace: part exchange the vehicle .
+1. Service plan covers first two consecutive services limited to x1 oil service and x1 oil and inspection service.
+2. For details of our Roadside Assistance, including applicable exclusions, restrictions and T&Cs, please see our handbook: https://www.volkswagen-vans.co.uk/ra_handbook 3.
+Solutions Personal Contract Plan terms and conditions: At the end of the agreement there are three options: i) pay the optional final payment and own the vehicle; ii) return the vehicle: subject to excess mileage and fair wear and tear, charges may apply; or iii) replace: part exchange the vehicle.
 With Solutions Personal Contract Plan.
 18s+.
 Subject to availability and status.
 Terms and Conditions apply.
-Offer available for vehicles ordered by 30/09/2019 from participating Van Centres.
+Offer available for vehicles ordered by 31/03/2020 from participating Van Centres.
 Indemnities may be required.
 Offers are not available in conjunction with any other offer and may be varied or withdrawn at any time.
-Accurate at time of publication [07/2019].
+Accurate at 01/2020.
 Freepost Volkswagen Commercial Vehicle Financial Services.